xx00a/Group6/uml/use_case_capital_report.md

-# Use Case 3: Output a Capital City Report
+# Use Case 3: Produce Capital City Report

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a _Statistician_ I want to produce a *Capital City Report* that is determined by largest to smallest population grouped by country, region or as a whole in the world
+As an _Administrator_ I want to produce a *Capital City Report* that is determined by largest to smallest population grouped by country, region or as a whole in the world for the WHO (World Health Organisation)

 ### Scope